 - 1 teaspoon kosher salt

-- 1/2 teaspoon black pepper
+- ½ teaspoon black pepper

-- heavy duty aluminum foil to make your own loaf pan or 2 disposable aluminum foil pans
+heavy duty aluminum foil to make your own loaf pan or 2 disposable aluminum foil pans

-TO ROAST RED BELL PEPPERS:
+TO ROAST THE RED BELL PEPPERS:

 - Place blackened peppers in a small bowl and cover with a plate to allow the steam to loosen up the skin on the peppers.
 Let steam about 15 minutes and then peel off the pepper skins and scrap out the seeds.
 DO NOT rinse the peppers under water to remove the skin and seeds because that will remove all the smokey flavor.

 FOR THE MEATLOAF:

-In a large bowl, combine all ingredients but only add 1/2 cup of the 1 1/2 cup of barbecue sauce.
+- In a large bowl, combine all ingredients but only add ½ cup of the 1 ½ cup of barbecue sauce.
 Reserve other 1 cup of sauce to top the meatloaf later.
 Mix all ingredients in the bowl together until thoroughly combined.

-**Alternative oven cooking method to smoking: Bake meatloaf in a preheated 350F degree oven for 1 1/2 hours or until middle registers 165F.
+- Prepare the smoker and set it at 225F/107C degrees (I like to use fruit woods with this meatloaf, like cherry or apple). **Alternative oven cooking method to smoking the meatloaf: Bake meatloaf in a preheated 350F/177C degree oven for 1 ½ hours or until middle registers 165F/74C.
 Top the uncooked meatloaf with the 1 cup of remaining barbecue sauce before placing it in the oven.